 Smaller scope, higher value per pin.
 Instead of covering an entire city, go deep on one neighborhood.
 Every coffee shop, every lunch spot, every after-dinner bar.
 Include the spots that only locals know.
 Price it lower ($3 to $5) but expect higher conversion because the specificity signals insider knowledge.

 Bundle multiple guides together.
-A creator covering Southeast Asia packages her Bangkok, Chiang Mai, and Bali guides into a single collection with a discount.
+Say you cover Southeast Asia.
+You package your Bangkok, Chiang Mai, and Bali guides into one bundle at a discount.
 Buyers who would hesitate at three separate purchases convert on the bundle because it feels like a complete toolkit for their trip.

 - Individual guide: $5 to $8 each